Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

         params={
             # The type of the check
             "type": "groundedness",
-            # The context in which the model should ground its output
+            # The context in which the agent should ground its output
             "context": "The compound interest formula is A = P(1 + r/n)^(nt)"
         }
     )